 I think some of my student's teachers give too much/not enough homework.
 How much homework are they supposed to have?
 There's no hard and fast rule, but you should expect a jump in the amount compared to middle school.
 At a minimum, students typically should be spending at least an hour or two doing homework and preparing for tests and quizzes each day.
 In honors and AP classes, you should expect more.
-If your student is regularly telling you they did their homework during the school day, you should probably verify this with the teacher.
 If you're concerned about the amount of homework, contact the teacher.